BeAllAround/S2S-Compilers-Blog-Series-Public/Understanding Switch Case Statements/README.md

 If we think more and more about the case of "Using the non-packed values", the compiler cannot keep using the `CMP` instructions in the ranges such as `[0, 1, 2, 3, 4, 5, 100, 101, 102, 103, 104, 105]`.
 We can deduce that there are actually two sets of packed values there: `0...5` and `100...105`.

-However, because they are two entirely separate sets, there must be an additional `CMP` instruction between them to check the out-of-bounds ranges and whether to jump to the `default` case.
+Because they are two entirely separate sets, there must be an additional `CMP` instruction between them to check the out-of-bounds ranges and whether to jump to the `default` case.

 Let's back up our thinking in the following example.